opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

 customhead:   <script type="text/javascript" src="http://www.google.com/jsapi"></script><script type="text/javascript" src="/file/7230/columnChart.js"></script>
 ---

-*Learn to visualize Article Level Metrics data using Google Fusion Tables and Google Charts*
+*Learn to visualize Article Level Metrics with Google Fusion Tables and Google Charts*

 <a href="/file/7230/columnChart.html">
   <img src ="/file/7230/columnChart.png" class="mainimage" />
 </a>

-All articles published by the Public Library of Science have [Article Level Metrics][plosalmdata] collected about them.
+All scientific journal articles published by the Public Library of Science have [Article Level Metrics][plosalmdata] collected about them.
 These metrics include citation counts, web views, online bookmarks, and more.
 The metrics are available through the [PLoS ALM API][almapi] and in a [bulk CSV file][bulkcsv].

 > Metrics data for every PLoS article is available online as a bulk download